 - 1 cup brown sugar

 - 6 Tablespoons butter

 - 1 teaspoon vanilla extract

 - Preheat oven to 350 degrees.

-- Empty apple pie filling into a 9 x 13 inch dish.
+- Empty 2 cans of apple pie filling into a 9 x 13 casserole dish.

-- Drizzle melted butter over cake mix.
-Sprinkle the rest of the pecans over the top.
+- Drizzle melted butter over the cake mix.
+Using a knife, mix the butter in with the dry cake mix, then top with the rest of the pecans.

-- Bake in a 350 degree oven for 45 minutes until crunchy.
+- Bake in a 350 degree oven for 45 minutes until crust is crunchy.

 HOMEMADE CARAMEL SAUCE